-Are you a college student in environmental science?
+Are you an environmentally minded college student?
 Know someone who is?
-Because The Land Conservancy of New Jersey is looking to support scholars pursuing degrees in environmental science, natural resource management, conservation, park administration, and related fields.
+Because The Land Conservancy of New Jersey is looking to support scholars pursuing degrees in environmental science, policy and planning, natural resource management, geography, sustainability, park administration, and related fields.
 This program has been rewarding environmental scholars who plan to pursue careers protecting the natural resources of their home state for the past 36 years.

 The Land Conservancy of New Jersey is now accepting applications for its 2020 Scholarship Program.
+Two scholarships of $7,500 each are available.
 Applications can be downloaded here or obtained by calling (973) 541-1010 x14.
 Potential candidates must be New Jersey residents currently enrolled in (and in good standing at) an accredited college or university, with at least 15 credits completed and an academic average equivalent to a 3.0 or higher.
-The deadline to apply is April 1, 2020.

 The 2019 recipients of the Rogers Family Scholarship, Xena Itzkowitz of Manalapan, and the Russell W. Myers Scholarship, Michael Allers of Frenchtown, have not only achieved academic excellence, but embody many values of the organization, including leadership and a passion for protecting our natural resources.

 Allers talks enthusiastically about what the scholarship has done for him.
 “As a non-traditional student I often wonder if I’m on the right path.
 Being recognized by an organization like the Land Conservancy of New Jersey affirms that not only am I achieving academic success, but also moving

 forward with passion, motivation and promise.
 Knowing that an organization, of which I hold such high regard for, sees in me the qualities that are worth supporting cannot be overstated.
 This scholarship has also made it possible for me to expand my focus and training, allowing me to become an even greater steward of our beautiful state.”